devslovecoffee/editor-ai/README.md

 ## Overview

-When writing, it's crucial to focus on content creation without distractions. **Editor AI** is an open-source **AI-powered content editing tool** that automatically improves content using **Large Language Models (LLMs)**.
+Writing requires a focus on content creation without distractions. **Editor AI** is an open-source **AI-powered content editing tool** that automatically enhances content with **Large Language Models (LLMs)**.

-By leveraging **automated editing and SEO optimization**, Editor AI ensures your content remains **high-quality, engaging, and up-to-date**, without extra effort.
+By utilizing **automated editing and search engine optimization (SEO)**, Editor AI ensures your content remains **high-quality, engaging, and up-to-date**, without extra effort.

-Why use Editor AI?
+Benefits of Using Editor AI
-- AI-driven editing – Automatically refines your writing.
+- AI-driven editing – It refines your writing efficiently.
 - Boosts SEO – Keeps content fresh and optimized for search engines.
-- Hands-free workflow – No manual editing required.
+- Hands-free workflow – It eliminates the need for manual editing.

 ## How It Works

-Editor AI scans and enhances your content using AI-based text optimization:
+Editor AI improves your content through AI-based text optimization:
 1. Reads content from the specified directory.
 2. Uses **LLM-powered optimization** to refine and improve the text.
-3. Applies the optimized changes to your files.
+3. Applies any enhancements directly to your files.
 4. Saves the improved content automatically.

 ## Prerequisites